 Yeah – they just needed to eat elsewhere.

-Cuozzo listed six Madison Avenue survivors, although one of them – the 3 Guys Restaurant at 89th – closed a few years after his piece ran.
-(The 3 Guys at 96th, which he inexplicably did not list, closed last March.)
-The sole remaining 3 Guys Restaurant is the one between 75th and 76th, which, sad to say, has long been our least favorite coffee shop of all.
+Cuozzo listed six Madison Avenue survivors back then, half of which are now gone.
+The 3 Guys Restaurant at 89th closed a few years after his piece ran.
+(The 3 Guys at 96th, which he inexplicably did not list, closed in 2023.)
+The sole remaining 3 Guys is the one between 75th and 76th, which, sad to say, has long been our least favorite coffee shop of all.

-Cuozzo’s other four Madison Avenue survivors included Viand (no relation to the one that closed) at 61st; Nectar Cafe at 79th (which according to Yelp is now closed); Nectar of 82nd, which is wildly overpriced, the better to fleece the daily Met set; and New Amity at 84th, which is just around the corner from St. Ignatius Loyola grammar school where I toiled in relative obscurity for nine long years, and which has also closed.
+Cuozzo’s other four Madison Avenue survivors included Viand Coffee Shop at 61st (no relation to the one that closed); Nectar Cafe at 79th (which according to Yelp is now closed); Nectar of 82nd, which is wildly overpriced, the better to fleece the daily Met set; and New Amity at 84th, which is just around the corner from St. Ignatius Loyola grammar school where I toiled in relative obscurity for nine long years, and which has also closed.

 So now there are three.

 We ate in all of them over the years, almost always for lunch.
 For dinner we tended to eat in actual restaurants, La Bonne Soupe on West 56th and Pergola Des Artistes in the theater district being our regular spots.
-Eventually, though, the former grew too pricey and the latter too hectic, so on theater nights we would eat dinner at the Red Flame on West 44th.
+Eventually, though, the former grew too pricey and the latter too hectic (albeit less so now that it has closed after six decades), so on theater nights we would eat dinner at the Red Flame on West 44th.

-It was friendly, reliable, tasty, and affordable (although our go-to Chicken Souvlaki now costs about 33% more than last time we were there).
+It was friendly, reliable, tasty, and affordable (albeit less so now that our go-to Chicken Souvlaki Dinner costs about 40% more than last time we ate there – slightly outpacing the rate of inflation).
 Regardless . . .

 The headline on Steve Cuozzo’s Post piece had it right: You’re going to miss these diners when they get priced out of NYC.
 And they all will, probably sooner rather than later.